S&P 500 Sector SPDR Preview - SPY XLK XLF XLV XLY XLI XLP XLE XLB XLU

 Materials – The XLBs continue to consolidate between the $58 and $60 levels.
 The $58 level is where they found a low in May and where they traded from the end of June through early July.
 The $60 level is where they found a top in April and May.
 This sector is 3% of the S&P 500.

-Utilities – The XLUs are consolidating around the $54 level.
+Utilities – The XLUs are consolidating around the $54 level after breaking out of their recent range.
 Short-term, there has been support around $52.
 If they head lower longer-term, there will probably be support around the $49 level because it was the bottom of the range from February through June.
 This sector is 3% of the S&P 500.